breqdev/flask-discord-interactions/docs/client.rst

 Client
 ======

-The :class:`.Client` class can simulate calling a :class:`.SlashCommand` without connecting to Discord.
+The :class:`.Client` class can simulate calling a :class:`.Command` without connecting to Discord.
 This is useful for unit testing.

 The :class:`.Client` must be initialized by passing a